-Thus, Wallace illumines the ways a Tennessee judge and historian, John Haywood (1762 - 1826), created a southern cult of antiquity and--with the help of influential southern lawyers, politicians, soldiers, and planters--used ancient southern history to create the central Cotton Belt states (TN, MS, and AL), prophesying a sinister future, the world that hordes of Confederates would soon find themselves warring to actualize.
+Thus, Wallace illumines how Tennessee judge and historian John Haywood (1762 - 1826) initiated a southern cult of antiquity and--with the assistance of southern soldiers and politicians such as Andrew Jackson--used ancient southern history to create the central states of the Cotton Kingdom (TN, MS, and AL), prophesying a sinister future, the world that hordes of Confederates would soon find themselves warring to actualize.

 *Robert Fitzroy Foster, The Irish Story (New York: Penguin Press, 2001), 33, 34, 54.
 (Foster is quoting from Namier's 1941 essay, "Symmetry and Repetition," in Namier, Conflicts: Studies in Contemporary History [London: Macmillan, 1942].)